VMX FINANCE COCIERGE

 • VMX LIVING

-Most property mistakes don’t come from the market — they come from decisions made before signing.
+Most property mistakes don’t come from the market — they come from decisions made before signing the contract of sale.
+Here are 10 property buying rules that we think buyers should go through before committing:

 1. Know exactly what you’re signing